 Believe it or not, Berlin is one of the most unique cities I’ve ever explored.
-Between memorials and relics from World War II, one hell of a street art culture, and abandoned airports, Olympic villages and Spreepark amusement park, the city never ceased to amaze me.
+Between memorials and relics from World War II, one hell of a street art culture, and abandoned airports, Olympic villages and the Spreepark amusement park, the city never ceased to amaze me.
 Someday I’ll have to write a full blog post about my week there, but for now, here’s a tidbit.

 I’ve been known more than once to explore places that were technically off-limits.
-From an abandoned church in Prizren, Kosovo to ending up in a Finnish Prison, there’s a reason I call myself an adventure blogger.
+From an abandoned church in Prizren, Kosovo to ending up in a Finnish prison, there’s a reason I call myself an adventure blogger.
 This is my story of doing the same in Berlin.
 This is not a recommendation for others to do so, but I’m never going to complain if another traveler follows in my footsteps.

 First of all, Berlin was originally built to accommodate several million people.
 Far more than its current population of 3.5 million.
 In fact, the population peaked at 4.5 million in 1942.
 Now there are shells of buildings throughout the city center, and relics all over to be explored.
 Parts of the city can appear to be practically abandoned.
 Verily, many places are.